psi4/psi4/doc/sphinxman/source/conda.rst

 .. note:: |PSIfour| installs a Python distribution alongside, so you should choose an installer based on the Python version you *want*, irrespective of any Python version you *have*.

-.. note:: Above commands use bash for installation and set up your environment for bash at runtime.
-To use csh at runtime, follow the on-screen directions at the end of the installation or consult step 7 below.

 .. _`faq:psi4pkg`: